 Product Management For Dummies a Review

 This book as expected introduces the nuances of a project manager from different perspectives, its role and even its responsibilities.
-For anyone that is looking to understand what it is about on the surface this book will fits well.
+For anyone who is looking to understand what it is about on the surface, this book will fit well.
+The book also covers the difficulties that a project manager might face when dealing with different roles and trying to get the product to move forward, the development team, stack holders and executives.
+Under the product team, the book goes a bit further to segregate the developer’s profiles into three categories:

-• The coder - just cares about coding, act like typers
+- The coder - just cares about coding, and acts like a typer

-• Primma Dona - don’t care about product manager and does not act as a team player
+- Prima Dona - doesn’t care about product manager and does not act as a team player

-• there is an emphasis on what a successful product manager and even tips to go beyond what is expected
+- there is an emphasis on what a successful product manager is and even tips to go beyond what is expected

-• Getting things done in a collaborative way and shared ownership making all of the team accountable
+- Getting things done collaboratively and shared ownership makes all of the team accountable

 Overall, I highly recommend this book to anyone who wants to learn more about the role and responsibilities of a product manager.
 It’s a well-written and informative book that provides valuable insights and tips.